FastVM/minivm/README.md

 Minivm has a select set of core types.

-- none
-  - the lack of a value
-- boolean
-  - true or false
 - number
-  - configurable to be C's `int32_t num: 30;` or C's `double num;`
+  - able to represent at least what a 30 bit signed int can.
 - array
   - unchanging in length
-  - mutable by default
+  - mutable data by default

 Because MiniVM is a register-based machine, it employs clever instructions to leverage common type layouts for better performance.
 For instance, to emulate closures arrays can be called as functions if the first item in that array is a function.